Plato Partnership And BMLL Technologies Launch Platometrics - Collaboration Provides Market Participants With European Market Quality Metrics Free Of Charge

-Plato Partnership, the not-for-profit company working to improve the European equities marketplace, and BMLL Technologies, the data engineering and analytics firm, today announced the launch of Platometrics, a new market quality metrics tool.
+Plato Partnership, the not-for-profit company working to improve the European equities marketplace, and BMLL Technologies, the data engineering and analytics firm, are pleased to announce the launch of Platometrics, a new market quality metrics tool.
 Platometrics is the first service of its kind, providing market participants with a complete picture of trading data and trends from European venues, entirely free of charge.

 Platometrics provides users with: